JonJChris/taste-restaurant-app/README.md

 # taste-restaurant-app
-# Built with Spring boot - React
+# Spring boot - React - Redux
-Taste restaurant app built with react, spring boot
+### Deployable in Docker as single unit with H2 in-memory database